zengin0201/AI_Debugger/README.md

 cd AI_Debugger/backend
 python test_bot.py
 ```
-Click the extension icon in Chrome — you will instantly see the agent's pipeline being drawn!
+Click the extension icon in Chrome (or open localhost:8000) — you will instantly see the agent's pipeline being drawn!

 ---